Amy Yip: Career

 Born in Hong Kong on 10 July 1966, she has family roots in Taishan, Guangdong.
+Yip's father was a barber, and her mother was a housewife.
+She is the youngest of five children.
+After studying at Kau Kam English College, Yip first started working in the entertainment industry as a trainee for Asia Television, appearing in small television roles after signing a two-year contract with them in 1985.
+During her training, she was approached by Golden Harvest founder Raymond Chow, who made her an offer to join his company after fulfilling her contract with ATV.
+Yip agreed, but stipulated in the contract that she would not be shot fully naked nor bare her nipples.

-Yip first came to notice by appearing in various television series in the mid-1980s.
-The 1990 film Erotic Ghost Story proved to be a breakthrough role and she became one of the most popular actresses in Hong Kong and many other parts of Asia in the early 1990s.
+After making brief appearances in Miracles (1989) and The Inspector Wears Skirts 2 (神勇飛虎霸王花, 1989), Yip scored a breakthrough role with Erotic Ghost Story (1990).
+This was a Category III film where she played a fox spirit aiming to seduce the protagonist scholar.
+She became one of the most popular actresses in Hong Kong and many other parts of Asia in the early 1990s.
 She had large, full breasts which made her much in demand for nude scenes.
 However she refused to appear fully naked on film.
 Her efforts to avoid fully exposing her breasts on screen through clever use of camera angles, whereby the side of her breast is seen, became known as the "Yip tease".
 However, in Erotic Ghost Story for example, she did show her buttocks in one scene.

 She retired from acting in 1997.
 She expressed regret that, given the nature of her films, there were not many memorable roles during her acting career.
-The only exceptional movie for her was the 1991 movie Queen of the Underworld which she portrayed Sister Har, a woman who climbed from the lowest depths of society to become the celebrated queen of the night life in the 1960s and 1970s of Hong Kong.
+The only exceptional movie for her was the 1991 movie Queen of the Underworld in which she portrayed Sister Har, a woman who climbed from the lowest depths of society to become the celebrated queen of nightlife in 1960s and 1970s Hong Kong.

+Public image

+Yip is described as a sex symbol by the press.
+A 1990 article by the South China Morning Post directly attributed her success to her figure, stating that "her 36-inch [92cm] bust has certainly carried her publicity."